Private Dancer

-Private Dancer is the fifth solo studio album by Tina Turner.
-It was released on May 29, 1984, through Capitol Records and was her first album released through the label.

-After several challenging years of going solo after divorcing Ike Turner, Private Dancer propelled Turner into becoming a viable solo star, as well as one of the most marketable crossover singers in the recording industry.
+Private Dancer is the fifth solo studio album by singer Tina Turner.
+It was released on May 29, 1984, by Capitol Records and was her first album released by the label.
+After a challenging start to her solo career after divorcing Ike Turner, Private Dancer propelled Turner into becoming a viable solo star, as well as one of the most marketable crossover singers in the recording industry.
 It became a worldwide commercial success, earning multi-platinum certifications, and remains her best-selling album in North America to date.
 In 2020, the album was selected by the Library of Congress for preservation in the National Recording Registry for being "culturally, historically, or aesthetically significant".

 Background and production

-A&R man John Carter of Capitol Records is credited with relaunching the career of Tina Turner in the 1980s.
+A&R man John Carter of Capitol Records is credited with relaunching Turner's career in the 1980s.
 In 1983, despite opposition from within Capitol, he signed her and managed her first album for the label, Private Dancer.
-Recording sessions for the album took place at several studios in England and was overseen by four different production teams, including Rupert Hine, and Martyn Ware of Heaven 17.
-A radical departure from the rhythm and blues sound Turner had performed with her former husband and performing partner Ike Turner, the tracks in the album are a mixture of uptempos and ballads, inspired by pop and rock genres; it also features elements of smooth jazz and R&B.
+Recording sessions were overseen by four different production teams, including Rupert Hine, and Martyn Ware of Heaven 17, and took place at several studios in England.
+A radical departure from the rhythm and blues sound Turner performed with Ike, the tracks in the album are a mixture of uptempos and ballads, inspired by pop and rock genres; it also features elements of smooth jazz and contemporary R&B.

-"Let's Stay Together" was produced by Martyn Ware of British band Heaven 17.
+Carter produced "Private Dancer", which was written by Mark Knopfler and has a guitar solo by Jeff Beck.
+"Let's Stay Together" was produced by Ware.
 Terry Britten produced the reggae-tinged "What's Love Got to Do with It".
-Rupert Hine produced "Better Be Good to Me", which had been written by Holly Knight, Mike Chapman, and Nicky Chinn, and most of the other songs.
-John Carter produced "Private Dancer", which was written by Mark Knopfler and has a guitar solo by Jeff Beck.
 "Help!" was recorded with The Crusaders.
+Hine produced "Better Be Good to Me", which had been written by Holly Knight, Mike Chapman, and Nicky Chinn.